astropy/photutils/docs/psf.rst

     ...                         grouper=grouper, aperture_radius=4)
     >>> phot = psfphot(data, error=error)

-The ``group_id`` column shows that six groups were identified (each with two stars).
+The ``group_id`` column shows that seven groups were identified.
 The stars in each group were simultaneously fit.

 .. doctest-requires:: scipy